 6. Other duties that need to be done if we do not have a second person available to help.

-ï

-Take telephone messages and enter them in the Log Book
+- Take telephone messages and enter them in the Log Book

-ï

-Do some internet research on ES websites
+- Do some internet research on ES websites

-ï

-Check fax and email for updated messages
+- Check fax and email for updated messages

-ï

-Maintain the Folder of printed material
+- Maintain the Folder of printed material

-ï

-Put on a bracket of tracks that last say for 10 minutes and while this is playing do some of the tasks.
+- Put on a bracket of tracks that last say for 10 minutes and while this is playing do some of the tasks.

-ï

 Chapter 5: Announcing Techniques

 The one thing special about radio is that it is a personal medium.
 One person, you the announcer, talks to another person, the listener.
 Although there may be hundreds or even thousands of listeners, that does not detract from the fact that you are still talking to each of them on a one to one basis.
 Radio announcing is therefore different to public speaking, or preaching.
 There you are talking to the group as a whole, and as you speak, you look at the whole group.
 Put each of those people in front of a radio receiver and the method of communication changes.
 So, as you announce, imagine you are talking to an individual.

-Some commercial radio stations use the slogan, ëperson to person radioí, and thatís exactly what community radio should be.
+Some commercial radio stations use the slogan, ‘person to person radio’, and that’s exactly what community radio should be.

 The voice

 In commercial radio there is a certain type of voice or announcing style that seem to predominate.
-It is very distinctive and sounds like a ìProfessionalî radio voice.
+It is very distinctive and sounds like a ‘Professional’ radio voice.
 It is often not very natural.
 One of the refreshing things about community radio is that the majority of broadcasters sound like ordinary everyday people, and that is what we want.

 Although there is no particular voice style we want to create, there are some basic things that you need to learn.

-Light and shade

-All information in radio must be conveyed by sound.
+Light and shade - All information in radio must be conveyed by sound.
 There are no pictures as in television, or even the advantage of being able to see the speaker as he makes gestures etc. So the voice must convey all the meaning.
 This means that there must be light and shade or contrast in the voice.

 The speed (pace), pitch and projection (level) of the voice must be varied and changed to suit the mood of the piece being read or spoken.
 This can be illustrated by listening to commercials on radio or television.
 Some are hard sell, with the announcer racing at fever pitch, so that you too will become excited about what he is saying.
 Some are soft and slow, to give an intimate or soothing mood.
 Even in a straight piece of copy, the speed, pitch and level need to be varied to maintain interest.

-The right emphasis can be achieved by using a combination of four key speaking skills ó pause,
+The right emphasis can be achieved by using a combination of four key speaking skills -pause,

 pace, pitch and projection.

-ï

-Pause ñ using long or short moments of silence in your speech
+- Pause - using long or short moments of silence in your speech

-ï
+-

-Pace ñ using slow or fast speeds during your speech
+Pace - using slow or fast speeds during your speech

-ï
+-

-Pitch ñ the intonation (inflection) in your voice
+Pitch - the intonation (inflection) in your voice

-ï
+-

-Projection ñ the loudness or softness of your speech
+Projection - the loudness or softness of your speech

 By using these skills you can give emphasis to certain words and phrases to enhance your

 message.

-Reading the Copy
+Reading the Copy Fluently

-Fluency You should pre-read all of the material you put to air.
+You should pre-read all of the material you put to air.
 Ad-libbing is usually only an excuse for poor or no preparation.
-To become proficient at ad-libbing takes many years of practice. otherwise it sounds like verbal diarrhea.
+To become proficient at ad-libbing takes many years of practice. otherwise it sounds like verbal diarrhoea.
 So become proficient at reading.
 When we put into spoken word what we read, the following process takes place in the brain.
 The